 This is a practical guide on how to score social value in public tender competitions in accordance with Procurement Policy Note (PPN) 01/21 (Scoring Social Value Policy).
-The guidance should be used by all bodies covered by NI Public Procurement Policy.
+The guidance can be used by all bodies covered by NI Public Procurement Policy.

-PPN 01/21 mandates that from 1 June 2022 tenders must allocate a minimum of 10% of the total award criteria to social value.
+PPN 01/21 mandates that from 1 June 2022 services and works tenders must allocate a minimum of 10% of the total award criteria to social value.
+PPN 01/21 states that Contracting Authorities "can also score for social value on contracts outside of these thresholds" i.e., on supplies contracts.

-PPN 01/21 covers social, environmental and economic objectives and requires public bodies to score social value using an outcomes-based framework which has four broad themes:
+PPN 01/21 covers social, environmental and economic objectives and sets out an outcomes-based framework for public bodies to score social value.
+The framework has four broad themes:

-- increasing secure employment and skills;
+- increasing secure employment and skills

-- building ethical and resilient supply chains;
+- building ethical and resilient supply chains

-- delivering zero carbon; and
+- delivering zero carbon

-- promoting well-being.
+- promoting well-being

-Before following this guidance you should have read PPN 01/21.
+Before following this guidance, you should have read PPN 01/21.